interlock-network/interlock-models/docs/mads/2-genetic-programming.md

 Aside from fixing the loopholes, we want to add more stimuli, and have a granularity greater than `[-1,0,1]`.
 Also, maybe -- if time allows -- test it against models of popular systems like Uniswap, to see if it will find bugs in it.
+Make it possible for Interlock's buybacks to be used in the rewards pool or sell-pool, (right now, we just buy and forget -- making it the equivalent of a burn).
+Make it possible to lose users as a function of either reward-rate or heuristic-contradictions (we have a new but unused parameter, that divides our users into security-nerds and crypo-nerds -- the proportions will affect the abandonment rate).